FBI agent shot by booby-trapped wheelchair in Oregon home

 - Outside prosecutor argues why she would not bring criminal charges against Kavanaugh

+Inside the home a wheelchair outfitted with a fishing line, shotgun ammunition and other items got pushed and triggered the explosion that wounded the agent, according to court documents.
+An X-ray found a .410-guage shotgun pellet in the agent’s leg, documents said.

+Authorities said the makeshift weapons were created by 66-year-old Gregory Rodvelt, who was forced to forfeit his property as part of an elder abuse case involving his mother.

-The Mail Tribune reports Rodvelt is in Arizona’s Maricopa County Jail, where he’s in the midst of an assault trial in a separate case.
-Court records show he has refused a court-appointed defense lawyer.
+Rodvelt currently is in Arizona’s Maricopa County Jail, where he is in the midst of an assault trial in a separate case related to an alleged armed standoff.
+He has refused a court-appointed defense lawyer, the Mail Tribune reported .

+Rodvelt had been in the Arizona jail since April 2017, but courts released him in mid-August for two weeks so he could prepare to turn over the property.

+In the weeks since the agent was injured, a team of private contractors consisting of former military experts has inspected the property, the real estate attorney said.